Kikono1014/CustomBluetoothController/README.md

 # Config
 To set up custom actions you need to create config.json file in working directory.
-You can create any sequence from available inputs and write any command to be executed as an action.
+You can create any sequence from available inputs and write any terminal command to be executed as an action.

 ```json
 [